Immigration to New Zealand: Public opinion

 As in some other countries, immigration can become a contentious issue; the topic has provoked debate from time to time in New Zealand.

 As early as the 1870s, political opponents fought against Vogel's immigration plans.

 The political party New Zealand First (founded in 1993) has frequently criticised immigration on economic, social and cultural grounds.
 New Zealand First leader Winston Peters has on several occasions characterised the rate of Asian immigration into New Zealand as too high; in 2004, he stated: "We are being dragged into the status of an Asian colony and it is time that New Zealanders were placed first in their own country."
-On 26 April 2005, he said: "Māori will be disturbed to know that in 17 years' time they will be outnumbered by Asians in New Zealand" – an estimate disputed by Statistics New Zealand, the government's statistics bureau.
-Peters quickly rebutted that Statistics New Zealand had underestimated the growth-rate of the Asian community in the past.
+On 26 April 2005, he said: "Māori will be disturbed to know that in 17 years' time they will be outnumbered by Asians in New Zealand".
 Peters' statement was proven narrowly incorrect in time; at the 2023 census, 18 years later, Asians made up 17.3% of the population while Māori made up 17.8% of the population.